datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 ### BRD's summary stats

-Ok after a few weeks spent harvesting and integrating book reviews, I'd like to share some statistics.
+Ok after a few weeks spent harvesting and integrating book reviews, it is time to share some statistics.

-Overall, I did manage to harvest reviews for a sample of about 15?% of all work in Librarything, i.e. 1xxK books (for simplicity I'll use the term Book instead of Work here).
-I've started harvesting book sequentially (order by by work-id), and then ordered them by popularity to have more reviews.
-Some Work could not be found in other sites and some had no reviews.
+Overall, reviews were harvested for about 150K books, i.e. 15% of all books found in Librarything (for simplicity I'll use the term Book instead of Work here).
+I've started harvesting book sequentially (ordered by work-id), and later ordered them by popularity in order to have more reviews.
+Some Work could not be found in other sites while many had no reviews.

 | Statistics | **Librarything** | **Goodreads** | **Babelio** |
 |----|----|----|---|